Category Archives: Sustainability

 Is Our Planet Running Out of Water?

-children-409228_640The Washington Post, using NASA data, is reporting that the planet is indeed running out of water at rates that are frightening.
+Two children drinking water from a park fountain on a sunny day.The Washington Post, using NASA data, is reporting that the planet is indeed running out of water at rates that are frightening.

-According to NASA satellite data, on a worldwide basis, more fresh water is being taken out of aquifers than is going into them.
+According to NASA satellite data, on a worldwide basis, morefresh water is being taken out of aquifers than is going into them.
 This means that our planet’s water supply has hit levels that are not sustainable in the long-term.

 “The situation is quite critical,” said Jay Famiglietti, senior water scientist at NASA’s Jet Propulsion Laboratory in California and principal investigator of the University of California Irvine-led studies.